 Chapter 2

-After exchanging texts with Heather for the next couple of days we scheduled our coffee date for Wednesday afternoon.
+After exchanging texts for the next couple of days, Heather and I scheduled our coffee date for Wednesday afternoon.
 The coffee shop near campus was usually busy at that time, but Heather had found a table.
 Her face lit up when she saw me, and I couldn't help smiling in response.
 She reached out to grip my hand briefly.
 "I wasn't sure what you'd want, so I didn't get you a coffee."

 "I should have said," I agreed.
 "In all the texts we could have exchanged preferences.
 I'll be back in a moment."